-The County has a number of freight and passenger rail service alternatives available to its citizens and businesses.
+The County has several freight and passenger rail service alternatives available to its citizens and businesses.
 CSX and Norfolk Southern Railway provide freight service to the County.
-Amtrak passenger trains provide inter-city service to points up and down the eastern seaboard from stations in the Town of Quantico and the City of Manassas.
+Amtrak passenger trains provide intercity service to points up and down the eastern seaboard from stations in the Town of Quantico and the City of Manassas.
 The Virginia Railway Express provides passenger service to and from the District of Columbia from four stations within the County.